mr2chowd/activestate_project/readme.md

 1. You need to have access to the [git account](https://github.com/mr2chowd/activestate_assignment.git) and have knowledge of the basic git commands to do a pull request and cloning the repo.
 2. You need to have access to the private s3 buckets where the stacks are saved to be run from the git workflow
-3. An AWS account with payment system enabled.
-Please note running this stack will incur cost and there are some expensive services used.
+3. An AWS account.
+Note that running this stack will incur cost and there are some expensive services used.
 Run with caution.
 4. AWS Command Line Interface

 ### Design Summary

 To simplify the design we assumed the developers are working on a simple static website where it has prebuilt CI-CD pipeline which they uses to deploy their applications.
 We are going to give them an ephemeral environment where all that they need to do is create a pull request to the repo and the environment will be created for them in less than 10 minutes.
-Once they are done with the environment, all that needs to be done is close the pull request which will delete all the services leaving no traces of ephemeral environment that ever existed.
+Once they are done with the environment, all that needs to be done is close the pull request which will delete all the services leaving no traces of ephemeral environment that it ever existed.
 The following resources will be created to make the environment replicate the production environment :
     <br>
 1. A new VPC will be created to host the new servers and databases
 2. Two private subnets will be created to host the database